 The S&P 500 hit an all-time high on April 1, 2021, at 4,019.87 due to vaccine rollouts and the hope for a better grip on the pandemic.
 But that was before the 51% decline, from 3,386.20 on February 19, 2020, to 2,237.40 on March 23, 2020, sending equity markets into a tailspin.

-Decreases in the stock market last week can be frightening for investors, especially when the market falls as quickly as it did last week.
+Decreases in the stock market, such as what occurred in February and March 2020, can be frightening for investors, but turnarounds are always inevitable.
+In 2021, risk factors such as inflation, real estate, and COVID-19 are worth observing, as they could lead to a market correction.
 These market corrections help stress the importance of having some downside protection in portfolios through equity-linked notes and covered-call writing.
 Increased volatility, while not fun, may also lead to opportunities in the closed-end fund space which will prove beneficial over the long term.